 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 As currently written, the reference flow for a Redriver makes the incorrect assumption that the downstream Rx equalization is determined from the downstream Tx and the downstream channel.
 In order for the downstream Rx to properly determine its equalization, the impulse response input to the downstream Rx must also include the impulse response output of the upstream Rx.
-The current flow is written because it assumes that the downstream Tx equalization is determined by the downstream channel.
+The current flow assumes that the downstream Tx equalization is determined by the downstream channel.

-The proposed revision corrects the Redriver statistical simulation flow
+The proposed revision corrects the Redriver statistical simulation flow by:

+Including the upstream equalization into the input to the redriver Tx IR input.

 Make the changes indicated bellow in this section on pages 243-244: